 San Juan Puerto Rico, is a booming tourist destination and special needs vacation location.
 More tourists visit San Juan, Puerto Rico, each year than any other spot in the Caribbean.
 Founded by the Spanish in 1521, it also is the oldest city in the United States.
 The city has an eclectic combination of sights and sounds and has much to offer its visitors: centuries-old architecture; stunning beaches; wonderful eateries, including those serving authentic criollo food; enjoyable museums; and lively nightlife.

-Most cruise ships dock right in the heart of Old San Juan, Puerto Rico.
+Most cruise ships dock right in the heart of Old San Juan, making it a major Puerto Rico vacation destination.
 Old San Juan comprises seven square blocks of cobbled streets and colonial architecture.
 The 16th- and 17th-century Spanish colonial buildings have been exquisitely preserved and carefully restored.
 For people with mobility impairments on a special needs vacation, touring the city by foot can be challenging.
 The sidewalks are very narrow and the streets are paved with cobblestones.
 So choose your tour based upon how much physical exertion you can endure.
 Most of the old buildings in San Juan are not handicap accessible but a few of them are and definitely worth visiting.

 To protect the beautiful city of San Juan, Puerto Rico, from its enemies, the city built a massive wall and forts.
 San Felipe del Morro, Puerto Rico’s best known fort, was constructed to defend the port of San Juan and keep seaborne enemies out of the city.
 Overlooking San Juan Bay and providing stunning vistas, the dramatic El Morro also is a labyrinth of tunnels, dungeons, barracks and lookout towers.
 Fort San Cristobal is one of the largest forts built in the Americas.
 Built between 1634 and 1790, Fort San Cristobal’s impressive walls reach over 100 feet.
 The Fort’s primary function was to protect San Juan from land-based attacks.
 Both of these Forts are – for the most part – scooter and wheelchair accessible.
 As cannons needed to move between levels, these forts were built with ramps – a built-in handicap accessible bonus.
 Some ramps are very steep, though, and so it is advised for someone on a special needs vacation to bring a companion for assistance.